hellohaptik/docs_haptik/docs/bot-analytics/using-message-analysis.md

 ![Bot Break Filter](assets/message-analysis-broken-messages-filter.png)

 ### Smart Assist Messages
+Intelligent Virtual Assistants are always trained to cater to user queries that fall within a fixed scope.
+However, at times, customers might ask queries that don’t fall within the scope of the IVA.
+This tends to prevent the IVA from answering the User’s queries.

+A key component in Haptik’s conversational experience is SMART ASSIST.
+The objective of the component is to respond back to the user smartly when the IVA is not able to completely understand the User’s query.
+This should open up the pathways for the users to reformulate or redirect their queries, so that appropriate response can be given.
+To know more about Smart Assist click [**here**](https://docs.haptik.ai/bot-builder/basic/smart-assist).

-This option lets you switch betweeen seeing only messages that triggered the Smart Assist layer.
+This option lets you see those messages that triggered the Smart Assist layer.

 ![SA Filter](assets/sa1.png)